Azure/azure-sdk-for-js/transitiveDeps.md

 The Azure SDK for JS client libraries include a host of dependencies, both internal and external.
 In general, our policy allows for some flexibility in dependencies and we generally pin to a [caret] version - allowing for patches, security fixes, and any non-breaking changes in our dependency ranges.

 There are times when a dependency needs to be updated, such as when a security vulnerability has been found and patched in the dependency's codebase.
-While we will address security vulnerabilities in dependencies by updating our minimum version to the latest patched version, our semver policy allows customers to update to the latest version of a transitive dependency without waiting for our next releases and without requiring a hotfix.
+While we will address security vulnerabilities in dependencies by updating our minimum version to the latest patched version, our SemVer policy allows customers to update to the latest version of a transitive dependency without waiting for our next releases and without requiring a hotfix.

 In this document we'll outline a few options available to you when a transitive dependency must be updated.

 ## Example scenario